Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;We do have a bit of a thing now to decide.
 Rendering a texture has a few options and half require the use of SDL_Rect.
-When I did some work while learning SDL I just used int[4] to represent this but I want a better option.
+When I did some work while learning SDL I just used  and int array to represent this but I want a better option.
 From what I can tell there are about 4 of ways to do this.
-Just use the int[4] as it is simple and works, Make my own struct Rect, use a function that hides the use of SDL_Rect, and finally make a class Rect.
+Just use the int array as it is simple and works, Make my own struct Rect, use a function that hides the use of SDL_Rect, and finally make a class Rect.
-Because of some stuff I looked up I will be using that last option.
+Because of some stuff I looked into we will be using the last option.
-But let us write the class and then I will explain what I did.
+But lets write the class and then I will explain what I did.
 To note I will be putting the class in its own files named drw_sdl2_rect while the class itself is just called Rect.

 drw_sdl2_rect.h